Nonnie2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines
 Display the first 10 lines of /etc/passwd
 Script to display the third line of a file
+A script that creates a file with a text